danieljprice/ndspmhd/docs/about.rst

 History
 --------

 ndspmhd was developed as part of my PhD research at the University of Cambridge from 2001-2004.
-It has been used in nearly `every paper I have published since <../pubs/index.html>`_ and contains complete working versions of most of the algorithms I have described in print.
+It was used in nearly every paper I published during a 10-year period afterwards and contains complete working versions of most of the algorithms described in print in those papers.

 The history of the public code is as follows: